2023 Dates Coming Soon

 See the modern capital city of Ulaanbaatar, Mongolia’s only urban center

-Witness the ever-changing colors of sunset on the desert environment
+Witness the ever-changing colors of sunset on the landscape

 Rest peacefully under tranquil night skies in an authentic ger (yurt)

-Cheer on your favorites during Naadam Festival wrestling, archery, and horse race matches
+Cheer on your favorites during a private Naadam celebration of wrestling, archery, and horse race matches

 Stare into prehistoric times depicted by Bronze Age petroglyphs